robert/robert.github.com/_posts/2018-07-21-programming-projects-for-advanced-beginners-2-game-of-life.md

 render(a_dead_state)

 a_random_state = random_state(20, 30)
-render(random_state)
+render(a_random_state)
 ```

 Make sure that they look reasonable.
 Are they the right height and width?
 Do they have roughly the number of alive and dead cells you would expect?
 You may need to zoom out on your terminal (using Ctrl+- or Cmd+-) in order to be able to see the full width and height of the board.

 ## 3. Calculate the next state of the board

 We've created the initial Life board and we've built the tools that we need to observe it.
 Now we're ready to set it in motion.
 In this milestone we're going to write a `next_board_state` function.
 It will take 1 argument - an initial board state.
-It will use this to calculate and return the next board state, according to the rules of Life that we saw in the introduction:
+It will use this argument to calculate and return the next board state, according to the rules of Life that we saw in the introduction:

 1. Any live cell with 0 or 1 live neighbors becomes dead, because of underpopulation
 1. Any live cell with 2 or 3 live neighbors stays alive, because their neighborhood is just right